-Total Project Duration Our model implies that projects with an above-average initial valuation will be completed faster as they benefit from a persistently higher investment flow.
+Finally, in the closing paragraph of our hypothesis section (Section 5) we discuss that projects with an above-average initial valuation should be completed faster according to our model, as they benefit from a persistently higher investment flow.
 We find clear evidence in support of this prediction in Table 13.
-Table 13 further substantiates that favorable information updates, which are proxied by abnormal returns, and lower failure risk, which is proxied by the reciprocal of $\log(exitvalue_i/value{i,1})$ , increase investment flows and thus help projects to be completed faster.
+Table 13 further substantiates that favorable information updates, which are proxied by abnormal returns, and lower failure risk, which is proxied by the reciprocal of $log(exitvalue_i/value{i,1})$ , increase investment flows and thus help projects to be completed faster.

-8 Conclusion
+8 Discussion and Conclusion